Are you wondering how to create a temporary login for WordPress that will automatically expire after a given time?

 When You May Need Temporary Login Accounts for WordPress

-However, sometimes you may forget that you added someone with privileges to make changes on your website.
-This leaves your website open to possible security threats and data safety issues.
+However, sometimes you may forget that you added someone with privileges to make changes to your website.
+This leaves your WordPress site open to possible security threats and data safety issues.

-Having said that, let’s see how to easily create temporary login in WordPress that require no passwords.
+Having said that, let’s see how to easily create a temporary login in WordPress that doesn’t require a password.

 Adding Temporary Login Accounts in WordPress

-Upon activation, you need to visit Users » Temporary Logins page and click on ‘Create New’ button to add a new temporary login account.
+Upon activation, you need to visit the Users » Temporary Logins page and click the ‘Create New’ button to add a new temporary login account.

-This will show a form where you need to enter information for the temporary login you want to add.
+This will show a form where you can enter information for the new temporary login.

 First, you need to provide an email address for the user and then their first and last name.

-Lastly, you need to choose expiry duration for this temporary account.
-This is the period after which the account will automatically expire.
+You will also need to choose the expiry duration for this temporary account.
+This is the period after which the account will automatically expire, such as ‘one week’.

-You will now see a success message and URL that anyone can use to login to the temporary account you just added.
-Click on the ‘Click to Copy’ button to copy the URL and share it with anyone you want to have access.
+Now, you can click the ‘Click to Copy’ button to copy the URL and share it with anyone you want to have access.

 The temporary account will automatically expire after the time period you selected.